morenoh149/react-native-contacts/README.md

 There are issues with updating contacts on Android:
 1. custom labels get overwritten to "Other",
-1. postal address update code doesn't exist. (it exists for addContact)
+1. postal address update code doesn't exist. (it exists for addContact) See https://github.com/rt2zz/react-native-contacts/issues/332#issuecomment-455675041 for current discussions.
-1. phoneNumbers and emails insert instead of update.
-See https://github.com/rt2zz/react-native-contacts/issues/332#issuecomment-455675041 for current discussions.

 ## Delete Contacts